shorttompkins/nodeclass/week4/README.md

 The complete code from lessons covered during week 4.

-The success of this code should launch your existing express server and have HTML pages (views) accessible in the browser
+The success of this code should launch your site and be fully database integrated.
+Adding new images via the upload form on the homepage should work fine.
+Viewing existing images from thumbnails on the homepage should also work.

 ### To Launch